moby/moby/docs/sources/articles/runmetrics.rst

 cache
   the amount of memory used by the processes of this control group that can be associated precisely with a block on a block device.
-When you read and write files from and to disk, this amount will increase.
+When you read from and write to files on disk, this amount will increase.
 This will be the case if you use "conventional" I/O (``open``, ``read``, ``write`` syscalls) as well as mapped files (with ``mmap``).
 It also accounts for the memory used by ``tmpfs``